tholden/RobustRealRateRulesReplication/README.md

 ---
-contributors:
+author:
 - Tom D. Holden
 ---

 # README document for the replication code for the paper "Robust Real Rate Rules" by [Tom D. Holden](https://www.tholden.org/), to be published in Econometrica